Feedback

 ~ 1.7 km ESE in Moytirra West (G 807 151) is a small round cairn with surrounding bank which had a double kist in the centre, and which yielded the first examples of Irish bronze-age 'bell-beakers'.
 The townland name preserves that of a legendary plain, Magh Tuireadh, also known as Moytura, in which two cosmic battles were fought.

 ~ 2.5 km SE in Moytirra East (G 815 141) is a court-tomb that I failed to find in 1972 because of a misprinted map-reference.
 Its four-chambered gallery is over 11 metres long, with a large court facing NNE, and has an unusual double (or split) entrance like some Ulster wedge-tombs (such as Dunnamore, county Tyrone), suggesting that it might be a late example influenced by - or influencing - wedge-tombs.
-There are several standing-stones in the vicinity, possibly part of a greater megalithic complex.
-The nearest is 100 metres S of the tomb.
+There are several standing-stones in the vicinity, up to 3.5 metres high, some prostrate: perhaps part of a greater megalithic complex.
+The nearest is 100 metres S of the tomb in the next field.

 ~ 2.4 km W is the huge cairn of Heapstown.